1960s School Receives Accreditation

 Ongoing renovations continued to change the look of the campus yet the founding purpose remains our passion ...Because Life is for Service.

-- In 2000, the college received accreditation status with The Higher Learning Commission of the North Central Association of Colleges and Schools (NCA).
+- In 2000, the college received accreditation status with The Higher Learning Commission.

 - The Servant Center, completed in 2002, became the new hub of student activity.
 This building includes kitchen, dining room, classrooms, student lounge, snack shop, campus post office, bookstore, clinic and Student Services offices.